opium-pro/master-hook/docs/GETTING_STARTED.md

 export const useMyHook = MasterHook({initialState: {value: 'hoooook'}})
 ```
-> Take a note — you need to specify all first-level keys in your initial state, even if its value is undefined
+> You have to specify all first-level keys in your initial state, even if its value is undefined

 ## 3. Use hooks
 component.js